haimlavi1989/LocalPostsBackend/README.md

 ## Available Routes

 #### **POST** `/api/v1/posts`
-* Used for add new user post.
+* add a new post message.
+Requires a valid JWT with admin or user scope.
 Accepts:
 ```
       "subject": "Losts & Founds",
       "photo": "",